 Our partners in this work include the following:

 One initiative of the F3 Network is a post-doctoral fellowship in theology and ministry in partnership with the Fred Rogers Institute at St. Vincent College.
 This fellowship integrates, for the first time, the theological and educational areas of Fred Rogers’ legacy providing tools for parents, caregivers, congregations, and non-profit organizations.
 Learn more about the fellowship.
-And meet our 2024-2005 fellow Clarence Wright.
+And meet our current fellow Clarence Wright.

 The project is being funded through Lilly Endowment’s Christian Parenting and Caregiving Initiative.
 The aim of the initiative is to help parents and caregivers share their faith and values with their children.
 With these grant monies Pittsburgh Seminary can collaborate on building upon the legacy of Mister Rogers’ most fundamental commitment: that “every child should be loved exactly as they are.”

 Faith Forming Families Network is part of the PTS Neighborhood Collaborative.
-Read our Event/Class Guidelines and Policies.